Kydex

 Kydex is a line of thermoplastic acrylic-polyvinyl chloride materials manufactured by Sekisui SPI.
 It has a wide variety of applications, including for aircraft bulkheads, firearm holsters, and sheaths.

-A similar acrylic polyvinyl chloride material (IPK Acrylic-polyvinyl chloride) is manufactured by Emco Plastics and Interstate Plastics, which carries nearly identical properties with an added layer for screen printing.
-Kydex has become a generic trademark, and often refers to any material of a similar composition.

 Development

 Kydex sheet was originally produced in 1965 by Rohm and Haas, having been designed for use in aircraft interiors.
 In 1987, the product line was purchased by Kydex, LLC, formerly Kleerdex Company, LLC, which manufactures the material under the name Sekisui SPI at a location in Bloomsburg, Pennsylvania.
 In April 2020, the company was renamed Sekisui Kydex, LLC.

 Characteristics

 It is an acrylic-polyvinyl chloride composite engineered for thermoforming fabrication, and combines properties of both the acrylic and the polyvinyl chloride components.
 From acrylic, it obtains rigidity and formability; from PVC, toughness, chemical resistance and good interior finish ratings.
 Sheet thickness ranges from .029 to .500 in and can be thermoformed, post formed, brake formed and laminated.